-Turkish government seeks three-month extension to emergency rule
+Turkish government extends state of emergency rule for another 3 months

 The government says the purge is necessary to confront security challenges facing Turkey and to root out supporters of the U.S.-based cleric Fethullah Gulen who it says was behind the coup attempt.
 Gulen has denied any involvement.

+Speaking at parliament, Deputy Prime Minister Nurettin Canikli said the emergency rule had helped created the necessary legal environment to cleanse the state of Gulen's network.

+"All of those in the state's high levels have been dismissed, but there are still hidden people," Canikli said.
 In a series of public ceremonies to mourn people killed in the coup attempt and celebrate those who thwarted it, Erdogan defiantly stepped up his condemnation of the European Union and said he would bring back the death penalty if parliament approved it.

-Ties with the West were strained when European governments voiced alarm at the scale of the crackdown, which continues.
+Ties with the West were strained when European governments voiced alarm at the scale of the crackdown.
 Another 7,000 police, civil servants and academics were dismissed last week according to a decree published on Friday.

-A statement from Prime Minister Binali Yildirim's office said the cabinet requested that parliament extend emergency rule by three months from Wednesday.

-Reporting by Orhan Coskun; Writing by Dominic Evans; Editing by Daren Butler
+Reporting by Orhan Coskun and Gulsen Solaker; Writing by Dominic Evans and Tuvan Gumrukcu; Editing by Ece Toksabay and Alison Williams